john-fotis/Movie-Recommender/README.md

     2. `conda activate go`

 * Compile & run each the binaries at once with:
-    1. Preprocess: `go run preprocess/preprocess.go -d ../ml-latest -p preprocessed-data`
+    1. Preprocess: `go run preprocess/preprocess.go -d ./ml-latest`
-    2. Recommender: `go run recommender -d preprocessed-data -n 100 -s cosine -a tag -i 6539`
+    2. Recommender: `go run recommender -n 100 -s cosine -a tag -i 6539`
         - Note that there is also an optional parameter `-r maxRecords` which limits the dataset depending on the algorithm.
-            + Sample usage: `go run recommender -d preprocessed-data -n 100 -s cosine -a item -i 1 -r 5000`
+            + Sample usage: `go run recommender -n 100 -s cosine -a item -i 1 -r 5000`
             + This uses the first `maxRecords` objects in the dataset, eg. the first 5000 movies with *all* their ratings in the above case.
-    3. UI: `go run recommender -d preprocessed-data -u`
+    3. UI: `go run recommender -u`
         - *Note: Preprocess needs to be executed at least once before recommender to produce the following files:*
         ```
             preprocessed-data